Every professional displayed on Counselling Directory has been independently

 At heart I believe, as humans, we have a deep need to feel understood by and connected to others.
 I further believe that this is only achievable through first developing our relationship with ourselves.
 Therapy is therefore about gaining self awareness, then accessing and strengthening inbuilt resources to enable us to develop stronger and more rewarding relationships both with our selves and those around us.
 It offers us the opportunity and ability to make more informed choices in our own lives.

-I see individuals for private counselling in Oxfordshire and London (South Kensington).
+I see individuals and couples for private counselling in London (South Kensington).

 As a member of the BACP (British Association of Counselling & Psychotherapy) I adhere to their Code of Ethics and Practice.